 get using the emsdk:

-emsdk install tot-upstream
+emsdk install tot

-emsdk activate tot-upstream
+emsdk activate tot

 If you do want to contribute to LLVM or Binaryen, or to test modifications to them, you can build them from source.